“Predictably Irrational” (2008) is a popular psychology book.

 Chapter 11: The Context of Our Character, Part I

-The total costs of employees theft or fraud is higher than all the other theft combined.
+The total costs of employee theft or fraud are higher than all the other theft combined.

 Dan Ariely explains that there are no clearly defined lines between cheaters and honest people.

 The rule of thumb is that most people are fairly honest, but when given the chance, people tend to cheat.

 The interesting finding though is that, when reminded of morals and ideals, people tend to behave honestly.